-Provide sufficient right-of-way to cover all permanent facilities.
+Provide sufficient right of way to cover all permanent facilities.
 Permanent facilities is defined as area between construction limits left and right.

 Clear and grub the entirety of the right-of-way that can be accessed without crossing a wet stream, creek, or tributary, with the exception of grubbing in wetlands.
 Contractor shall clear but not grub in the wetlands.
 Clearing and grubbing is not required for right-of-way that must be accessed by crossing a wet stream, creek, or tributary.
+Refer to the SCDOT Roadway Design Manual to determine the NPDES construction limit.
+The NPDES then sets the clearing and grubbing limits in fill sections that are adjacent to wetlands.
 When the NPDES line is outside of the construction limits extend grubbing operations within the limits of the BMPs.